Arjdroid/the-droid-blog/content/post/minecraft-server/index.md

  * Decent Specifications (to handle around 5 simultaneous players):
    * Atleast a dual core 64bit processor (any modern Intel Core CPU or AMD Ryzen CPU), or a Raspberry 4 (I'm not sure how well a 3 would hold up)
    * As much RAM as possible, atleast 4GB, more is preffered
    * 8+ GB of *free storage*, because you want to take a LOT of backups of your world.
-Even though a really large world on its own may be at a max of 4GB if it's humongous, usually a couple hundred MB.
+Even though a really large world on its own may be at a max of 4GB if it's humongous (you will never realistically reach this on your home server because if your world is going to be visited by hundreds or thousands over the span of years, you should really be looking at more professional solutions with better uptime / support), it will usually be a couple hundred MB.
  * Any Linux distro (Ubuntu Server is very usable or Raspberry Pi OS Lite if you're on a Pi)
  * A valid Minecraft Java Edition License (to be able to play on your server!)
  * A working brain